 BRP's Can-Am Spyder and Ryker 3WVs compete for consumers against three-wheeled vehicle manufacturers such as Harley Davidson, Polaris, Piaggio and Yamaha.
 Management believes that, in addition to the traditional motorcycle consumer, the Spyder and Ryker 3WVs open-air experience, styling, performance and stability appeal to consumers that would not have considered buying a motorcycle.
-With their Y-shape architecture, vehicle stability system and semiautomatic or automatic transmission, management believes that the Spyder and Ryker 3WVs offer greater stability and overall ease of use for a broad range of riders of all skill levels.
+With their Y-shape architecture, vehicle stability system ("VSS") and semiautomatic or automatic transmission, management believes that the Spyder and Ryker 3WVs offer greater stability and overall ease of use for a broad range of riders of all skill levels.

-The Can-Am 3WV line-up is comprised of 14 models.
-Management estimates that the global market for three-wheeled vehicles represented approximately 51,000 units in season 2021, up 19% from approximately 43,000 units in season 2020, which was up 10% from approximately 39,000 units in season 2019.
+The Can-Am 3WV line-up is comprised of 12 models.
+Management estimates that the global market for three-wheeled vehicles represented approximately 42,000 units in season 2022, down 21%, due in part to global supply chain issues, from approximately 53,000 units in season 2021, which was up 18% from approximately 45,000 units in season 2020.
 Management estimates that the Company holds the leading market-share position of the global 3WV market.

-For season 2022, MSRPs for the Company's Spyder models range from approximately US\$17,999 to US\$29,999 in the United States.
-In September 2018, the Company introduced the Ryker 3WVs, with MSRP for season 2022 ranging from approximately US\$8,999 to US\$13,499 in the United States.
+For season 2023, MSRPs for the Company's Spyder models range from approximately US\$18,499 to US\$30,999 in the United States.
+In September 2018, the Company introduced the Ryker 3WVs, with MSRP for season 2023 ranging from approximately US\$8,999 to US\$13,899 in the United States.